A Novel Framework for Online Supervised Learning with Feature Selection: Discussion

-However, we also need to pay attention to the weaknesses of the running averages-based methods, as they cannot address ultra-high dimensional datasets, the case of $p >> n$, or $p \to \infty$ with $n \to \infty$.
-The memory complexity and computational complexity for the running averages methods both are $\mathcal{O}(p^2)$.
+However, we also need to pay attention to the weaknesses of the running averages-based methods, as they have limitations on computational and space complexities when addressing high-dimensional datasets, i.e., the case of $p >> n$, or $p \to \infty$ with $n \to \infty$.
+The memory complexity for the running averages methods is $\mathcal{O}(p^2)$ and the computational complexity is $O(np^2)$.
 A very large $p$ will be an issue since the running averages would not fit in the computer memory in this case.